 - Industrial and commercial plastic is a significant part of the waste stream which may be able to be recycled - Farm waste is a relatively unknown quantity and increased awareness of the problems associated with improper disposal may drive demand for better services - E-waste collection and processing capacity in the district, has room for improvement but costly (regional intervention to assist smaller councils in these projects may be beneficial) - Waste tyres may not be a large proportion of the waste stream, however the effectiveness of the management of this waste stream is unknown.
-Issues with management of this waste stream have recently been highlighted nationally - Increase the consented landfill volume from 232,000 to 500,000 tonne.
+Issues with management of this waste stream have recently been highlighted nationally - Awakino/Mokau transfer station location has been identified as a potential issue due to the locality of the transfer station relocation of the transfer station into the Mokau township is being investigated. - Increase the consented landfill volume from 232,000 to 500,000 tonne.